 The COVID-19 pandemic and efforts to control its spread have significantly curtailed the movement of people, goods and services worldwide, including in many of the regions in which we sell our products and services and conduct our business operations.
 We have taken precautionary measures intended to minimize the risk of the virus to our employees, our customers, and the communities in which we operate.
-Since March 2020, the vast majority of our employees have been working remotely and we have limited business travel.
+Since March 2020, the vast majority of our employees have been working remotely.